 The UAW Process:

-Work hard -> earn money -> sacrifices to impress others.
+Work hard -> earn money -> sacrifice to impress others.
 He does all of this for others without taking the time for his family and his self to enjoy the little things in life instead.

 Can they change?